CNURobotics/flexbe_turtlesim_demo/README.md

 TODO write ups:

- * Discussed advanced operations such as "Attaching" to a running behavior.
+ * Discuss advanced operations such as "Attaching" to a running behavior.
  * FAQ and debugging help.

 ----